-What is a disclaimer?
+What is a personal injury disclaimer?

 Disclaimers are used to provide a warning to people visiting a premises or partaking in certain activities.
 They are designed to make sure that people are made aware of foreseeable risks of injury, or where responsibility will rest if items are lost, broken or stolen.
 Often when we take part in a potentially dangerous activity, the organiser will ask the participants to sign a disclaimer to confirm that they are aware of the risks the activity presents.